dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/graphics-multimedia/graphics-rendering-registry-settings.md

  The **maximum multisample value** is a DWORD value that ranges from 0 to 16.
 A value of 0 specifies that multisample antialiasing of 3D content should be disabled, and a value of 16 will attempt to use up to 16x multisample antialiasing, if supported by the video card.
 Beware that setting this registry key value on computers using XPDM drivers will cause applications to use a large amount of additional video memory, decrease the performance of 3D rendering, and has the potential to introduce rendering errors and stability problems.

- When this registry key is not set, [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] defaults to 0 for XPDM drivers and 4 for WDDM drivers.
+ When this registry key is not set, WPF defaults to 0 for XPDM drivers and 4 for WDDM drivers.

 <a name="requiredvideodriverdatesetting"></a>
 ## Required Video Driver Date Setting